MaxLeiter/maxleiter.com/posts/framework.md

 * USB-C Expansion Card x2
 * HDMI Expansion Card

-I bought everything from the Framework store (at a slight markup of ~$80 for the RAM, SSD, and wifi card), but I'm happy to support them and the convienence of knowing it would work properly was well worth it.
+I bought everything from the Framework store (at a slight markup of ~$80 for the RAM, SSD, and wifi card), but I'm happy to support them and for the convenience of knowing it would work properly was well worth it.

 ## The Good
 * Well crafted body.
 I was not expecting a premium build quality from a startup trying to create an upgradeable laptop, but wow they excelled.